 In order to be in possession of a research database containing PHI, a researcher must have patients' authorization, a waiver of authorization from the IRB, or use a limited data set covered by a Data Use Agreement.
-If an investigator maintains a database containing PHI, then the investigator has an obligation to ensure that the use and disclosure of PHI are in compliance with policies, regulations, and any agreements required by the data provider.
+If an investigator maintains a database containing PHI, then the investigator has an obligation

+The University of Tennessee at Chattanooga Office of Research Integrity Revised February 2024 to ensure that the use and disclosure of PHI are in compliance with policies, regulations, and any agreements required by the data provider.
 The investigator is responsible for:

-- 1. Maintaining applicable security for the database, including physical security and access controls set forth in a Data Use Agreement, Data Sharing Agreement, or equivalent: - 2.
+- 1. Maintaining applicable security for the database, including physical security and access controls set forth in a Data Use Agreement, Data Sharing Agreement, or equivalent; - 2.
 Controlling and managing the access, use and disclosure of PHI, including verifying appropriate IRB approvals and patient authorizations; and - 3.
 Ensuring that any PHI in the database used for treatment or payment purposes must be a duplicate and the original must be included in the patient's medical record.